top of page

 Search

 It is wise for parents to understand that children are resilient and will be able to overcome scary events.
 However, children can become traumatized when a parent is absent emotionally, psychologically, and/or not acknowledging the overwhelming experience.
-Just because your child is not talking about a scary event, does not mean they are not thinking about it!
+Just because your child is not talking about a scary event, does not mean they are not actively thinking about it!

 What mitigates trauma for a child, is having a kind, gentle, nurturing parent who is able to listen and join in, attune to their child’s "internal" scary experience, to help them process what happened.
 This is how we learn to tolerate experiences, and move through them.
 Also called tolerable stress.
 If a parent does not provide this care, a child can experience too much stress, also called "toxic stress" which results in higher levels of cortisol, which resets their stress thermostat, and makes it more difficult for a child to naturally calm their nervous system down on their own.
 It's not that they won't be able to, their nervous system just can't."